areed29/CLIM680_project/index.md

 Replacing the ERA-interim reanalysis, ERA5 is the fifth generation ECMWF reanalysis for the global climate and weather for the past 4 to 7 decades.
 Using data from 1979 onwards, ERA5 provides monthly estimates for a large number of atmospheric, ocean-wave, and land-surface quantities.
 Data has been regridded to a regular lat-lon grid of 0.25 degrees for the reanalysis and 0.5 degrees for the uncertainty estimate.

 Variables utilized are 'total precipitation', the sum of large scale and convective precipitation that is the accumulated liquid and frozen water, comprising rain and snow, that falls to the Earth's surface, with 1 day accumulation period for monthly averaged reanalysis.
 Units are meters.
 'Total cloud cover' is also used as a dimensionless quantity that varies from 0 to 1, being the proportion of a grid box covered by cloud.
 'Total column water vapor', more commonly called precipitable water, is also utilized, defined as the total amount of water vapor in a colun extending from the surface of the Earth to the top of the atmosphere.
 This is measured in kgm^-2.
 A land-sea mask, a dimensionless quantity, that represents the proportion of land, as opposed to ocean or inland waters in a grid box, is also utilized.
-Values above 0.5 can be comprised of a mixture of land and inland water, but not ocean().
+Values above 0.5 can be comprised of a mixture of land and inland water, but not ocean (Hersbach et al 2019).

 ### Atlantic Meridioal Oscillation (AMO) Index